 This Table shows the estimated amounts each named executive would have received upon the occurrence of the events listed in the table as of December 31, 2018, except that the actual amounts for Mr. Nuti (who retired in early 2018) are described in the Former Executive Retirement Agreement section above.
-Mr. Fishman became ineligible for benefits under our Change in Control Severance Plan when he became our Senior Advisor in August 2018 and served in that position on December 31, 2018.
-However; the table below details payments and benefits he would have received under the Executive Severance Plan and his equity award agreements had his employment been terminated on December 31, 2018.
-For information on the actual payments and benefits under Mr. Fishman's retirement agreement with the Company effective March 12, 2019, see the Agreements With Former Executives section and the Former Executive Retirement Agreements section above.
+Mr. Fishman became ineligible for benefits under our Change in Control Severance Plan when he became our Senior Advisor in August 2018.